department-of-veterans-affairs/VA-SaaS/SaaS Playbook/README.md

 - [ ] Conduct an analysis of alternatives during intake process (as needed)
 - [ ] [OIT PSF to validate solution is SaaS]( https://github.com/department-of-veterans-affairs/PSF-SaaS/blob/master/SaaS-in-a-Box/SaaS%20Web%20Content/Online%20form.md) (and mark as "SaaS" request type in VIPR system)
 - [ ] Determine if SaaS product has started FedRamp process
+- [ ] Award a microconsulting project to test MVP SaaS
 - [ ] Follow guidance provided by IT Cloud Security Team for FedRamp (add link from Mike C./Royce)
 - [ ] Follow [ guidance from PSF and IT Cloud Security Team]( https://github.com/department-of-veterans-affairs/PSF-SaaS/issues/126) for PWS (re seurity, SLAs, etc.)
 - [ ] All SaaS projects must have a VIPR ID & be marked as "SaaS" in VIPR